AdaCore/aws/docs/source/using_wsdl.rst

   comment and the description of the services as read from the `WSDL` document.

+*<NS>.<type>_type_pkg*
+  Contains all the type definitions for non standard Ada types.
+In these packages we find for example the definition of the records and the operation to convert them to/from SOAP objects.
+The types defined here have possible constraints like range attribute and/or Dynamic_Predicate aspects for Pattern and/or Length WSDL attribute.

+  The root package <NS> is the name-space of the actual type.
+This ensure that no type name clash will happen.
+Those packages are generally not directly withed.

 *<root>.Types*
   This package contains the definitions of the types which are not `SOAP` base types.
 We find here the definitions of the `SOAP` structs and arrays with routines to convert them between the Ada and `SOAP` type model.
 A subtype definition is also created for every routine's returned type.
-  In fact, all definitions here are only alias or renaming of types and/or routines generated in other packages.
-The real definitions for structs, arrays, enumerations and derived types are generated into a package whose name depends on the name space used for these entities.
-This package act as a container for all definitions and it is the only one used in the other generated packages.
+In fact, all definitions here are only alias or renaming of types and/or routines generated in other packages rooted with a name-space as described above.
+This package is the one that user's should import to gain the visibility of types definitions.

 *<root>.Client*
   All spec to call Web Services.